13-14 December 2021, Canberra

 Our conference, Food & Nutrition Security – The Biosecurity, Health, Trade Nexus is the perfect topic for pandemic times, with many biosecurity issues at the front and centre of local, national and international attention.

-Our morning keynote speaker is Dr Prabhu Pingali, founding Director of the Tata-Cornell Institute for Agriculture and Nutrition and board chair of the International Crops Research Institute of the Semi-Arid Tropics.
+Our morning keynote speaker is Dr Prabhu Pingali, Founding Director of the Tata-Cornell Institute for Agriculture and Nutrition and Chair of the Governing Board of the International Crops Research Institute for the Semi-Arid Tropics.
 He will set the scene and present the challenges facing world food production from existing and emerging pests and diseases of plants and animals.
 The major threats including their geographic occurrence and impacts on production, nutrition and health will be outlined, and the factors considered responsible for enabling plant and animal disease spread will be identified.
 The scientific innovations, policy and management practices that have, so far, assisted in overcoming or checking the prevalence and spread of pests and diseases; and how plant and animal disease can both directly impact human health and global food security and nutrition will complete this overarching address.

 Our private sector keynote speaker is Mr Rob Kaan, Managing Director for Australia & New Zealand, Corteva Agriscience.
 He will consider how current threats and emerging issues are being managed by agribusiness and their complex supply chains.
 He will address questions including what measures and practices can the private sector implement to reduce risks and to what extent are partnerships with government policy makers required to facilitate this in developing countries?
 Are there already good examples of industry best-practice which can be scaled out elsewhere?
 And does industry have a corporate social responsibility role in protecting biodiversity to facilitate future adoption of improved biological control of threats?